 #10.
 City Views from the Peak

 The Peak offers truly spectacular views of Hong Kong and is the perfect place to take your family holiday photo!
 Take a stroll around the Peak Circle Walk and for some ‘time-out’ there’s a little kids’ playground in the middle.
 It takes around 40 minutes to do the entire walk.
 There are plenty of restaurants, souvenir shops and a Madame Tussaud’s here too.
-You might like to take the Peak Tram up and taxi down.
+You might like to take the Peak Tram up and bus or taxi down.

 Have you visited Hong Kong recently?
 We’d love to hear your top things to do in Hong Kong, so please let us know below.